Drone attack on Iraq military base wounds 3 U.S. service members, Pentagon says

 No civilians were believed to have been wounded or killed, CENTCOM said.

 There has been dozens of attacks by Iranian-backed militias targeting U.S. forces in Iraq and Syria since the violent Oct.
-7 terror assault on Israel by Hamas, which U.S. officials have said has long received financial and material support from Iran.
+7 terrorist assault on Israel by Hamas — a group which U.S. officials have long said receives financial and material support from Iran.

+And in response, U.S. forces have conducted several rounds of strikes on what defense officials say are Iran-linked weapons facilities and Iran-backed fighters.

 On Nov.
-20, several U.S. service members were injured in a ballistic missile attack on Al-Asad Airbase in Iraq.
+20, several U.S. service members were injured in a ballistic missile attack by Iran-back militias on Al-Asad Airbase in Iraq, the Pentagon said.
+In similar fashion to Monday's retaliation, the U.S. immediately launched strikes on militia-linked facilities and personnel.

-Iranian-linked Houthi rebels in Yemen have also been conducting numerous attacks on commercial vessels in the Red Sea.
-Last week, the White House accused Iran of being "deeply involved" in those attacks, an allegation Tehran denied.
+This also comes as Iranian-linked Houthi rebels in Yemen have also been conducting numerous attacks on commercial vessels in the Red Sea.
+Last week, the White House accused Iran of being "deeply involved" in those Red Sea attacks, an allegation Tehran denied.

 In a Nov.
 15 interview with CBS News, Iranian Foreign Minister Hossein Amir-Abdollahian denied that Iran was responsible for a drone fired from Yemen that was shot down by the guided-missile destroyer USS Thomas Hudner.
 The drone appeared to be targeting the Hudner, U.S. officials said at the time.